sagiadinos/garlic-player/src/README.md

 ## garlic-qml

+A Smil player technology study based on pure QML technologie (needed for android)

+## garlic-c2qml

-A Smil player based on Qt's QML technologie (needed for android
+A Smil player based on Qt's QML technologie controlled by C++ (needed for android)

 ## garlic-dummy